HDTian/DRMR/README.md

 devtools::install_github("HDTian/DRMR")
 library(DRMR)
 ```
-Alternatively, you can also try the SUMnlmr[^SUMnlmr] package, where the DR method is embedded.
+Alternatively, you can also try the SUMnlmr[^SUMnlmr] package, where the DR method was embedded.
 [^SUMnlmr]: https://github.com/amymariemason/SUMnlmr